drinkbird/drinkbird.github.io/_posts/blog/2017-10-30-not-invented-here.md

 ![Balancing costs]({{ site.baseurl }}/images/balance-2108024_640.jpg)

 Let's not forget opensource.
 For every standard component of a software system there are typically multiple opensource offerings we can take advantage of, and most of them can be used for free.
-Most importantly, we have the option to look at their source code, contribute, or even fork them and drive them towards a different direction if needed.
+Most importantly, we have the option to look at their source code, contribute, or even fork them and drive them toward a different direction if needed.

 Many opensource solutions come with optional support plans.
 Through these, we can get direct answer to specific questions, recommendations, and first class support when a problem occurs.
 That is also usually cheaper than having to develop, document, test and maintain the code ourselves.